xlab-ub/xlab-web/README.md

 You must edit the `sections/team.md` to update the contents of the teaching section.

-To create a new new block in the team page, please use the following template in the `sections/team.md` file:
+To create a new block in the team page, please use the following template in the `sections/team.md` file:

 ```
 <div class="text-center"><div class="block-title"><h3>{{BLOCK_TITLE}}</h3></div></div>